SegersIan/architecture-handbook/architecture-styles/readme.md

 ## Physical units vs Logical Components

-A logical component is a grouping of responsibilities (namespace), the physical units refers to units of deployablility (e.g. JARs or DLLs).
-Physicall units can still co-exist on the same host.
-They don't need to be distributted over different hosts.
+A logical component is a grouping of responsibilities (namespace), the physical units refers to units of deployability (e.g. JARs or DLLs).
+Physical units can still co-exist on the same host.
+They don't need to be distributed over different hosts.

 ## Styles Comparison